 If you use Data Processors, then you are required to have specific requirements regarding the handling and security of personal data as part of your contractual arrangements.

 There is lots of information about GDPR online and it can be confusing for businesses to know exactly what to do to achieve compliance.

 Remember, GDPR is designed to give all of us more control over our personal data.
-The Regulations will unify laws and make them ‘fit for a digital world’.
+The Regulations serve to unify laws and make them ‘fit for a digital world’.
 For businesses, this also means embracing a spirit of clear and transparent data policies.

-There are millions of UK businesses who will be affected by the Regulations across a variety of sectors.
+There are millions of UK businesses affected by the Regulations across a variety of sectors.
 These businesses all collect different data, from different customers in different ways for different reasons.
-The important thing is not to panic and take one step at a time.

 You know your business best.
-Use our template packs and guides to work through the compliance process, from auditing data to reviewing consent.
-By working rationally you can complete the required steps for GDPR and implement systems to ensure ongoing compliance.
+Use PRISM to work through the compliance process; by working rationally you can complete the required steps for GDPR and implement systems to ensure ongoing compliance.

 We’re offering a 30-day free trial if you sign up by 30th June 2022.
 Register your interest today!